vitar/sre/docs/150-multi-unit-behavior.md

 **Desynchronized units** have contour postures that create structural conflict.
 Their respective allocations work against each other.
 One unit's Reproduction emphasis may consume resources that another unit requires for Survival.
 One unit's Evolution efforts may destabilize conditions that another unit depends on for continuity.

 Synchronization is not a binary state.
 Units may be synchronized on some contours and desynchronized on others.
 The degree and pattern of synchronization determines the enclosing system's structural viability.

+Synchronization also has a temporal dimension.
+Units do not maintain static contour postures — their allocations shift over time in response to local pressures, environmental change, and internal dynamics.
+Synchronization is therefore not a one-time achievement but a process that requires periodic recalibration.
+How frequently units resynchronize — how often they recalibrate their respective allocations to restore compatibility — affects the enclosing system's coherence.
+Units that resynchronize frequently can tolerate greater individual variation in contour posture, because divergence is corrected before it accumulates into structural conflict.
+Units that resynchronize rarely allow desynchronization to build over time, and the accumulated divergence may exceed the system's capacity to correct when recalibration is eventually attempted.
+The temporal dynamics of synchronization — how desynchronization accumulates between recalibration events, and what determines the minimum viable resynchronization frequency — are closely related to the accumulation dynamics defined in System Metabolism and require further formalization.

 ### Shared State